eryhughes/VolFe/docs/worked_example_pvsat.rst

 Pressure of vapor-saturation
 ===================================================================================

-The dissolved volatile content of a melt in equilibrium with a vapor can be used as a barometer because the sum of the partial pressures of all the vapor species must equal the total pressure (REF).
+The dissolved volatile content of a melt in equilibrium with a vapor can be used as a barometer because the sum of the partial pressures of all the vapor species must equal the total pressure (e.g., Anderson et al., 1989; Blundy & Cashman, 2009).
-This is the pressure of vapor saturation (Pvsat) barometer and is often applied to melt inclusions to calculate magma storage depths (REF) and sub-aqueous matrix glasses to calculate eruption depths (REF).
+This is the pressure of vapor saturation (Pvsat) barometer and is often applied to melt inclusions to calculate magma storage depths (e.g., Black and Andrews, 2020; Camejo-Harry et al., 2019, 2018; Colman et al., 2015; Wanless et al., 2015; Wieser et al., 2021) and sub-aqueous matrix glasses to calculate eruption depths (e.g., Belgrano et al., 2021; Coombs et al., 2006; Lund et al., 2018; Seaman et al., 2004).

 VolFe calculates Pvsat, the melt speciation, and the vapor composition for a melt of given temperature and melt composition (including volatiles and fO2).